datahub-project/datahub/docs/quick-ingestion-guides/looker/setup.md

 # Looker Ingestion Guide: Setup & Prerequisites

-In order to configure ingestion from Looker, you'll first have to ensure you have an Azure AD app with permission to access the Looker resources.
+In order to configure ingestion from Looker, you'll first have to ensure you have an API key with permission to access the Looker resources.

 ## Looker Prerequisites
+Follow below steps to create API key.

+1. **Login:** Login to https://&lt;instance-name&gt;.cloud.looker.com/browse.
+Replace &lt;instance-name&gt; by your looker instance name.
+For example  https://abc.cloud.looker.com/browse

-1. **Create an Azure AD app:** Follow below steps to create an Azure AD app
+2. **Create an Azure AD app:** Follow below steps to create an Azure AD app

    a.
 Login to https://portal.azure.com